sercona/UVSee/README.md

 ![go-away](go-away-lol.png)

-(This was from an amazon.com ad.
-I guess it gets the point across, LOL)
+(This was from an amazon.com advertisement.
+I guess it gets the point across, LOL.)

+Now that the *kids, kats and kactus* has left the room, we can continue...

 ## First Box Build